SFDO-Tooling/CumulusCI/docs/npsp_eda_2gp.rst

-Extending NPSP and EDA with Second-Generation Packaging
+Extend NPSP and EDA with Second-Generation Packaging
 -------------------------------------------------------

 Building packages that extend (depend on) NPSP and EDA using second-generation packaging involves some unique complications.